 - In a large pot over medium-low heat, begin to saute the bacon bits.
 When they are ¾ of the way crispy, remove the bacon onto a plate.

 - Leaving the bacon fat in the pot, add the onions and begin to saute.
-This process is the longest, as you don't want to cook them over a high heat to rush the process because the sugars in the onions will make them burn.
+This process is the longest, as you don't want to cook them over high heat to rush the process because the sugars in the onions will make them burn.

-- Add a teaspoon or so of salt to the onions to assist in letting of the natural juices and aiding in the caramelization process.
+- Add a teaspoon or so of salt to the onions to assist in letting off the natural sugars and aiding in the caramelization process.
 Continue stirring often to watch the process of the onions going from white to tan, to brown.
-The amount of onions will wilt down by at least half or more.
+The volume of onions will wilt down by at least half or more.

-- As you are sauteing the onions, peel the potatoes and cut into large chunks (quarters are fine).
+- As you are sauteing the onions, peel the potatoes and cut them into large chunks (quarters are fine).
 Transfer them to the instant pot using the trivet on the bottom of the pot.

 - Add the water.

-- Set on manual pressure, for 14 minutes, being sure to move the toggle switch to the "sealing" position.
+- Set on manual high pressure, for 14 minutes, being sure to move the toggle switch to the "sealing" position.

 - When the onions have nice light brown color, add back the bacon and finish sauteing.
-Add a 2 tbsp of butter, thyme, salt and pepper.
+Add 2 tbsp of butter, thyme, salt and pepper.
 Mix well.
 Take the onions off the heat when complete.

 - When the potatoes are done cooking, do a quick release and when the pin drops, use a set of tongs and carefully transfer the potatoes into a bowl.